 It’s called brand equity.
 What is brand equity?
 It is when people identify with brands, and are willing to pay a premium, or be more loyal.
 Either way, the business that has a brand creates value where there was none before.
 They create a whole that is worth more than the constituent parts.
 There is value there beyond the value of the factories, the desks, and the contracts in place.

-In order for an organization to define brand equity, it must possess a culture that supports that brand – and underlying culture is a set of shared values.
-Values, vision, purpose – all of those big organizational development words – really are important after all.
+In order for an organization to define brand equity, it must possess a culture that supports that brand: a set of shared values.
+Values, vision, purpose, all of those big organizational development words really are important, after all.
 Sum it all up into a special spark of magic, and I call it the Brand’s Passion.
 The organization still exists to create wealth, but all of that other stuff has grown to a point where it has taken on its own life.

-Now Opossum Skin Tanners Inc has a Facebook page, a Twitter account, – even a Pinterest board.
+Now Opossum Skin Tanners Inc. has a Facebook page, a Twitter account, even a Pinterest.

 This is their big opportunity to focus on their Brand Passion.
-The beautiful thing is, social media and Brand Passion go together like grits and butter, or eggs and salt.
-(If that’s not in your dietary taste, insert your own things that go amazingly together).
+The beautiful thing is, social media and Brand Passion go together like grits and butter, or avocados and toast.

 Check out Coca-Cola’s Pinterest board.
-It is an example of the company actively managing brand equity with social media.
-Sure, plenty of the images have a bottle of coke in them – but the primary themes are things like, “be together,” “be active,” “be giving,” and “keep discovering.”
+It’s an example of the company actively managing brand equity with social media.
+Sure, plenty of the images have a bottle of Coke in them, but the primary themes are things like, “be together,” “be active,” “be giving,” and “keep discovering.”
 We all love being together, and being active, and being caring.
 We’ll forgive the images of cola bottles.